Skip to Content

 Galeries Lafayette

-You’ll find some of the best Christmas window displays at Galeries Lafayette on Boulevard Haussmann from 15 November–31 December 2023.
-This year’s theme is ‘The Christmas of my Dreams’ with 11 decorated windows as well as a giant Christmas tree underneath the building’s central dome, complete with a sound and light show.
+You’ll find some of the best Christmas window displays at Galeries Lafayette on Boulevard Haussmann from 16 November–31 December 2024.
+This year’s theme is to be announced, but will feature 11 decorated windows as well as a giant Christmas tree underneath the building’s central dome, complete with a sound and light show.

 Other great spots for window shopping are Le Printemps (Boulevard Haussmann, nearest Metro: Chaussée d’Antin), Le Bon Marché (24 Rue de Sèvres, nearest Metro: Sèvres-Babylone) and BHV Marais (52 Rue de Rivoli, nearest Metro: Hôtel de Ville).
 Or you can take a festive shopping tour* of Paris’ department stores and covered passages.